 What do you need to bring to the game to win a high-stakes case?

 You need to bring the respect that comes from many years spent in the courtroom and from everybody knowing your reputation: that you’re not somebody who’s going to back down easily; that you’re going to make sure you have all the facts; and that you’ll use the best professionals.
 You need to understand the tax strategies that could bring an added benefit to asset division.
-Not considering tax consequences can spell disaster.
+Not considering tax consequences can spell disaster in a high-stakes divorce case.

 If you have a reputation for being thorough, honest, and somebody who knows where you’re going in a case at all times, then you are going to be taken seriously, as will your client’s case.
 If you end up in the judicial system as opposed to private mediation, the judges treat the high-end cases much differently than they do the average type of case.
 They understand that at any given moment they could be in the newspaper, or that the case could go up on appeal – on either temporary issues, or after the trial is over.
 They’re very cognizant that there’s a lot to be dealt with here, and you’d better bring your very best game.
 Choosing experts who are competent, intelligent, and qualified to support your case is also extremely important.